smcclab/smc-course/_assessments/02-portfolio.md

 assessed based on the output PDF from your GitLab repository.
 The marking criteria (based on the [course learning outcomes]({% link 02-outline.md %})) are:

-- Sophistication of articulation and application of fundamental concepts in sound and music computing.
+- (50%) Sophistication of articulation and application of fundamental concepts in sound and music computing.

-- Sophistication of critical reflections obtained through collaboration.
+- (20%) Sophistication of critical reflections obtained through collaboration.

-- Sophistication of critical examination of responses to computer music diary prompts.
+- (20%) Sophistication of critical examination of responses to computer music diary prompts.

-- Clarity of communication including adherence to submission formats and specifications for the diary and portfolio.
+- (10%) Clarity of communication including adherence to submission formats and specifications for the diary and portfolio.

+What we mark:

+- Your mark is derived from the PDF document of your portfolio, exported from GitLab (make sure it looks nice and has screenshots/code listings).
+- To understand the context of your comments, we review the video of your diary entries (make sure they exist).

 ### Reference format {#reference-format}